 Phil Odence grew up in southern New Jersey with summers sailing and fishing on Cape Cod.
 Mostly he has lived in New England since graduating from high school (but he also screwed around in Europe, Colorado, and California for a couple years after grad school).
 He works on the business side of technology companies.

 He and his wife were the first of the Boys gang to downsize, in their case from the Boston ’burbs.
-Having shed two daughters, he now resides between downtown Waltham and Cotuit, MA.
+Having shed two daughters, he now resides in Cotuit, MA.
 He sails all summer and runs barefoot all year round.
 And he reads and travels a lot.
 Phil is the co-leader of the Boys of the Grant and serves to keep us all physically strong, mentally awake and morally straight.
 He also was the major co-author and co-editor for this book.

 Norm Richter grew up in New York City going to public schools with numbers instead of names (who names a school PS 31?).
 He arrived at Dartmouth in the autumn of 75 having never seen the campus to become Phil’s roommate and first (and fast) Big Green friend.
 After law school, he went to Washington, DC where he worked for all three branches of the US government, and began hearing about rockfish in Chesapeake Bay.
 After marrying a gal with strong ties to Block Island and moving to Rhode Island, he learned they were really called stripers, and Norm became a saltwater fisherman.
-He started his family a little later than the rest of us and so still has pre-college daughters.
-Norm never missed a beat when his work moved him from Providence to Chicago.
-And it’s a good thing because the cabin banter would not be the same without his perspectives on literature, politics and beer.
+He started his family a little later than the rest of us and so still has daughters in college and grad school.
+Norm is now back in New England, splitting his time between Lexington, MA and Block Island, RI.

-Bob Chamberlin joins us from Burlington, Vermont.
+Bob Chamberlin is living in Salt Lake City, Utah these days, and yearning bot move back to New England.
 Bob, Dave Van Wie and Phil Odence went to grad school together in a small, funky systems engineering program at Dartmouth’s Thayer School.
 Bob’s the only mid-westerner of the bunch, having grown up in Illinois before graduating in 1979 from the University of Wisconsin.
 After grad school, he continued to reside in the Upper Valley (of the Connecticut River), mostly in Norwich, VT.
 He’s a transportation engineer now running his company’s Burlington office, and has a couple of great kids, both out of college now.
 Bob is also a professional artist and produces watercolors that delight his fans and receive very positive critical acclaim.

 In April 2016, Bob was officially adopted as a member of the Dartmouth Class of 1979.
 (The book helped.)